Copyright © 2009 Leaf Mindcraft

 Also within !BBC_C32, please read the text file '!ReadMe' for conditions of use and for cost and address to apply to for your own licensed version.

 The versions previously supplied were rather 'buggy' - you are now advised to use the 32-bit compatible version 8.73 available for download by clicking on the icon below.
-I have now been working on this for fourteen years, right through a Mid-Life Crisis following redundancy, so if there are further bugs, I don't want to know any more!
+I have now been working on this for eighteen and a half years, right through a Mid-Life Crisis following redundancy, so if there are further bugs, I don't want to know any more!

 Previous Versions 8.72 made procedure and function local variables available to sub-procedures and functions that share them.
 These versions were very memory hungry, and crashed with larger Basic programs.
 Version 8.73, that is much more conservative with memory, is now available for download.